-Rwanda is the first country that the Foundation is approaching through the lens of the Young Africa Works strategy.
-The strategy outlines a shift in focus to looking at countries and economies holistically and identifying key growth sectors where there will be employment opportunities for a skilled workforce.
+The Foundation launched its Young Africa Works strategy in Rwanda in 2018 marking a shift to focus on looking at countries holistically and identifying key growth sectors and opportunities to build a skilled workforce.

-Through consultations with government, the private sector, civil society, other funders, and young people, we launched the Young Africa Works strategy with the announcement of two new projects in Rwanda that reflect our new approach.
+Our Approach: Through consultations with government, the private sector, civil society, other funders, and young people, we launched the Young Africa Works strategy with the announcement of two new projects in Rwanda:

-Hanga Ahazaza focuses on increasing employment opportunities for young people in the tourism and hospitality industry.
+Hanga Ahazaza will increase work opportunities for young people in the tourism and hospitality industry.
 The sector is a priority growth area for the Rwandan government and will position the country to compete globally.
 Growth in this sector will have a ripple effect and create another quarter-million jobs in sectors like food, logistics, IT, and banking.

 Leaders in Teaching develops passionate, skilled teachers and prepares them to deliver high-quality secondary education so that young people have the skills and competencies they need to succeed in work and in life.